 [The Weight of Mourning: A Chairless Meal and the Twilight Wait]

 At 5:00 PM, the relentless pace of the funeral pauses for dinner, revealing a strict hierarchy of grief within traditional Hakka customs.
 Guest ritual masters and helpers are honored with the first meal at the table.
 In contrast, the immediate family must eat without chairs, often squatting or sitting on the ground, a physical manifestation of extreme sorrow and humility before the deceased.
-On the table, a classic Hakka dish of stir-fried pork tripe with sour mustard and ginger offers a sharp, grounding taste of home to awaken exhausted appetites.
-The right image captures the quiet lull before the night's rites commence.
-Silhouetted against the brightly lit paper lotus towers, a family member takes a smoke break in the shadows of the doorway.
-This brief twilight interlude is not merely a physical rest, but a silent mental bracing for the demanding and exhaustive nocturnal rituals that lie ahead.
+The right image depicts the quiet lull before the night's rites commence.
+Silhouetted against the paper lotus towers, a family member takes a smoke break in the shadows of the doorway.
+This brief interlude is not merely a physical rest, but a silent bracing for the demanding and exhaustive rituals that lie ahead.

 [肉身的重量]